ligato/docs/docs/plugins/infra-plugins.md

 # Infra Plugins

-This section describes the set of [Ligato infrastructure][cn-infra-github] plugins.
+This section describes infra plugins.

 ---

 ## Status Check

-The status check plugin monitors the overall status of a cn-infra based application by collecting and aggregating the status of agent plugins.
-The status is exposed to external clients via [etcd - datasync][datasync-plugin] and [REST][rest-plugin].
+The status check plugin monitors the overall status of a cn-infra based application.
+It collects and aggregates the status of your agent plugins.
+The plugin exposes the status to external clients using [agentctl status](../user-guide/agentctl.md#status), etcdctl plugins, or [REST][rest-plugin].

 ![status check][status-check-image]